Everything DiSC facilitation checklist

 - Ask participants to do any pre-work such as read an article about teamwork, review their organization’s mission statement, or whatever you know will improve their experience.

 - A separate email might include reminders about the day, time, and location/URL of training.
+If you're using the Catalyst platform, if might want to suggest participants have access to two platforms (e.g. their phone for viewing pages on Catalyst and a PC or tablet for viewing your training.)
 You might also link to one of these blog posts:

 You’ve been asked to complete a DiSC profile, now what?